salviosage/salviosage/README.md

 **ABOUT ME...**
 <p align='center'>
 <h4> I am a Human | Software & AI and ML engineer and sometimes I write technical articles.
-I am passionate about developing and designing modern AI systems and Community inclusion in general . </h4>
+I am interested in all things AI and Community inclusion in general . </h4>

  Checkout my linkedin - **[MY LINKEDIN](https://www.linkedin.com/in/jean-salvi/)**